Fatigue is the most common side effect of cancer treatment. It can happen during or after treatment.

 - the cancer itself

-- cancer treatment such as chemotherapy, radiotherapy or surgery
+- cancer treatment such as chemotherapy, radiation therapy or surgery

 - poor nutrition causing loss of weight and muscle tone